-As a student at University of Cape Town (UCT), you are able to access a wide range of information and communication technology services to support your academic endeavours.
+As a student at the University of Cape Town (UCT), you are able to access a wide range of information and communication technology services to support your academic endeavors.

 Your user account (student number and 14-character password) is your key to using these services.
 Student computing labs are distributed across faculties and in some residences.

 Some of these labs are managed for the faculty by UCT ICTS, while others are managed by faculty staff.
 A range of software is made available to students at no additional cost and can be downloaded from the school’s website.

 Centralized, managed printers are located in these student computing labs and in document centers.
 Print requests are released by tapping or swiping your student card against a reader at the printer.

 The university also hosts a student portal – Uct Vula – to which all students have access.
 Notes, videos and additional learning material will be made available there by lecturers.